xXValhallaCoderXx/kiro-ide-constellation/docs/README.md

   - The Side Panel shows “Onboarding Mode”.
 - Disable (Onboarding → Default):
   - Confirms with a dialog.
-  - Restores the most recent backup back to ./.kiro/steering.
+  - Attempts to restore the most recent backup back to ./.kiro/steering.
+If no backup exists or restore fails, it creates an empty ./.kiro/steering as a safe fallback and proceeds, showing a warning.
-  - Cleans up all backups by removing ./.constellation/steering/backup.
+  - Cleans up backups on successful restore; otherwise leaves ./.constellation/steering/backup intact for manual review.

 Implementation notes
 - Embedded persona template lives in code and is written to ./.kiro/steering/onboarding-guide.md on enable.
-- Backup/restore is implemented in src/services/onboarding-mode.service.ts
+- Backup/restore is implemented in src/services/onboarding-mode.service.ts and stores backups under ./.constellation/steering/backup to avoid recursion and path growth.
 - UI components: webview-ui/src/components/OnboardingModeToggle.tsx and OnboardingStatus.tsx
 - Status and errors are sent via onboarding/* webview messages (see docs/events.md)